Timendus/chipcode/octopus2/README.md

 Input file should be an assembly language file in Octo syntax with the extension `.8o`.
-Output file can have the extensions `.8o` or `.ch8` to output either the Octopussified intermediate assembly language or the resulting binary.
-If you do not specify an output file, it will dump the Octopussified intermediate assembly to standard output.
+Output file can have the extensions `.8o` or `.ch8` to output either the pre-processed intermediate assembly language or the resulting binary.
+If you do not specify an output file, it will dump the pre-processed assembly to standard output.

 Valid parameters: